Understanding DNS

 Proxy DNS resolution

 Unlike most clients, which will do DNS requests on demand at the time of requests (and then typically cache the results), the Istio proxy never does synchronous DNS requests.
 When a resolution: DNS type ServiceEntry is configured, the proxy will periodically resolve the configured hostnames and use those for all requests.
-This interval is determined by the TTL of the DNS response.
+This interval is fixed at 30 seconds and cannot be changed at this time.
 This happens even if the proxy never sends any requests to these applications.

 For meshes with many proxies or many resolution: DNS type ServiceEntries, especially when low TTLs are used, this may cause a high load on DNS servers.
 In these cases, the following can help reduce the load: